open-telemetry/build-tools/semantic-conventions/syntax.md

 Attribute group (`attribute_group` type) defines a set of attributes that can be declared once and referenced by semantic conventions for different signals, for example spans and logs.
-Attribute groups don't have specific fields and follow general `semconv` semantics.
+Attribute groups don't have any specific fields and follow the general `semconv` semantics.

 ### Attributes